mattlee821/EpiViz/R_package/README.md

 `order_column`.
 Your order column should be `1:n`, where n is the number of sections and each variable within the section has the same value.
-If we ordered the below table by the default setting the sections would be plotted in order of a, b, c.
-If we plotted based on the order column the sections would be plotted c, b, a.
+If we ordered the below table by the default setting the sections would be plotted in order of Group1 - Group3.
+If we plotted based on the order column the sections would be plotted Group3 - Group1.

 <table>